12023 Lake Shore Boulevard "Shoreby"

 Cleveland Trust acquired the property on November 18, 1939.

 Jeanette Kocin acquired the property on December 31, 1947.
-The police chief reported in 1950 that the property was being operated as a rooming house.
+The police chief reported in 1950 that the property was operated as a rooming house.

 Joseph Kocinski acquired the property on March 16, 1950.
 Joseph Kocinski unwittingly rented the guest house to Irwin “Red” Mason, a gambler with a long rap sheet.
 Mason’s criminal enterprise came to light when a man called police to register a complaint that his mother had lost money in illicit poker games that Mr. Mason hosted every weekend.